NTPriest/WiFiXPress/README.md

 -> Still broken?
 Manually identify the interface name and comment out lines 55-65 in the script.

 ### QaR Philosophy
 *Quick and Response (QaR) – Scripts and automation that make shit happen without the annoying manual grind.
 I build tools that take care of the boring stuff so you can stop wasting time and just get things done.
-No more babysitting your computer —just provide inputs and lets roll.*
+No more babysitting your computer —just provide inputs and lets roll.*<br>
 Daaamn son, you'll see what real automation is all about!
+(O^O)<br>
-(O^O) **"Quick hands save lives!"**
+**"Quick hands save lives!"**

 ##Disclaimer: